Valkendorf

-The Valkendorf family (Denmark) or Walkendorff (Sweden) is a medieval Danish and Swedish noble family.
+The Valkendorf (Denmark) family is a medieval Danish noble family, and the Walkendorff (Sweden) family is a modern Swedish noble family.

 History

 The family can be traced back to the 14th century with the arrival in Denmark of knight Heinrich (Henning) Valkendorf.
 The most prominent member of the Danish family was Christoffer Valkendorf, who served as Steward of the Realm during the early reign of Christian IV.
 Members of the family were major landowners on the island of Funen where they owned Glorup Manor for almost two hundred years.
-The Danish branch was extinct in 1747.

 Denmark

-It is likely that the Walkendorff family originates from Mecklenburg-Vorpommern, where remnants of a castle has been found in the small village of Walkendorf.
+It is likely that the Valkendorf family originates from Mecklenburg-Vorpommern, where remnants of a castle has been found in the small village of Walkendorf.
 Henning Valkendorf is first mentioned in Denmark in 1374.
 His son, Peder Valkendorf (mentioned 1378 and 1405), a knight, was the grand father of Councillor of the Realm Hans Valkendorf (mentioned 1468 and 1498) and district judge Axel Valkendorf (died 1483).
 Axel Valkendorf acquired Glorup Manor on Funen in 1479 and members of the family owned the estate until 1659.
-Notable members of the family include the statesman Christoffer Valkendorff.
-Members of the family have also owned the estates Søbogaard, Brandstrup and Tiselholt.
+Notable members of the family include Stewart of the Realm Christoffer Valkendorff.
+Members of the family have also owned the estates Søbogaard, Brandstrup, Tiselholt, and Ellinge Castle.

-The Danish Valkendorf branch died out in 1747 with the passing of Major Børge Walkendorff.